dam5s/aspen/README.md

 ## Restrictions

 There can only be one `before` block and it has to be at the top level.
-`Describe` blocks can only contain `context` blocks and they cannot be nested further.
+`describe` blocks can only contain `test` blocks and they cannot be nested further.
 Unlike RSpec, there are no `it` blocks.
 We are trying to encourage having expressive assertions that should describe correctly your expectations.